deadlyvipers/dojo_rules/introduction.md

-# IntroductionHello to the introduction page.
+# IntroductionHello to the introduction page.## Favorite PathMy favorite path is for sure Git!